lee-plus-plus/mll-datasets-organizer-demo/readme.md

-# multi-label learning dataset and data-loader
+# simple framework to orgnize multi-label classification datasets

-This code repository aims to help you
+This code repository aims to give you a simple framework to **orgnize** massive mutli-label classification datasets.

+In details, it can

 1. unify the arff-format dataset downloaded from [Multi-Label Classification Dataset Repository](https://www.uco.es/kdis/mllresources/)
 2. transform the format of dataset between `.arff` and `.mat` (for matlab)

+Notice: it is not a out-of-the-box package.

 ## how to use it